 917.3 Activation of Plan

 917.3.1 The fire district will activate the Plan based on the current situation and in coordination with the Gallatin Department of Emergency Services.
-Staff will use the fire district’s plan (either in total or in part) in the event of an influenza pandemic to which the fire district is called to respond.
+Staff will use the fire district’s plan (either in total or in part) in the event of an infectious disease pandemic to which the fire district is called to respond.
 Activation of the plan will correspond to the evolution of the pandemic.
 The following events will be considered “trigger events” for implementation of all or portions of this plan:

 The United States Federal Government through their official agencies issues a pandemic declaration for the United States, and/or